Adult Employment Program

 - Title V Senior Community Service Employment Program: Fostering and promoting effective part-time opportunities for unemployed, low-income people age 55 or older with limited employment prospects.
 The goal of the program is to help participants enter or re-enter the workforce via any career.

-- Chef Training Program: Offering Western cooking instruction and vocational English as Second Language, equipping students with knowledge and skills for entry-level positions with major hotels, institutions, and restaurants.
+- Culinary Training Program: Offering Western cooking instruction and vocational English as Second Language, equipping students with knowledge and skills for entry-level positions with major hotels, institutions, and restaurants.

 - Financial Literacy: Savings, budgeting, banking, credit, ID theft, loans, homeownership, financial planning, and more.
 Working with individuals on a plan to achieve their financial goals.